google/zerocopy/POLICIES.md

 We consider an increase in MSRV to be a semver-breaking change, and will only increase our MSRV during semver-breaking version changes (e.g., 0.1 -> 0.2, 1.0 -> 2.0, etc).

+## Yanking

+Whenever a bug or regression is identified, we will yank any affected versions which are part of the current version train.
+For example, if the most recent version is 0.10.20 and a bug is uncovered, we will release a fix in 0.10.21 and yank all 0.10.X versions which are affected.
+We *may* also yank versions in previous version trains on a case-by-case basis, but we don't guarantee it.